Life is like learning how to drive a stick!

 I laughed the laugh of the terrified.

-I let up on the accelerator and pushed the clutch back to the floorboard.
+Step 3 involved a deep breath – FEAR NOT! – and letting up on the accelerator while pushing the clutch back to the floorboard.

 What was I thinking?
 How in the holy hell was I going to teach myself how to master a stick, when my first try gave me a brain bruise?